lukas-andre/decollage-cl/.todos/BACKLOG.md

 - ⏳ Data migration scripts for existing users/projects to new structure (pending - to run after schema deployment)
 - ✅ Update TypeScript types to match new schema

-M2: Core Application Adaptation
+M2: Core Application Adaptation ✅ COMPLETED

-- Update Projects system to use new schema (projects table)
+- ✅ Update Projects system to use new schema (projects table)
-- Migrate Transformations from staging_generations to transformations table
+- ✅ Migrate Transformations from staging_generations to transformations table
-- Update Images system to use new images table structure
+- ✅ Update Images system to use new images table structure
-- Fix Authentication to work with enhanced profiles table
+- ✅ Fix Authentication to work with enhanced profiles table
-- Update API routes to match new schema structure
+- ✅ Update API routes to match new schema structure

 M3: Design System Database Migration ✅ COMPLETED